 Shopping at the store is another part of your new lifestyle that will have you rethinking how you ever did it any other way.
 You become a better consumer and know where you want to put your money.

 This time, overspending on items for the house isn’t something you can freely do.
 Subconsciously, you’ve trained yourself to think about more important items that the money can go to.

 When you focus on the big picture, you’re not only thinking about today.
-Your mind wanders into a future.
+Your mind wanders into the future.

 You begin to envision what future you’d like for the kids and one that doesn’t have you in it.
 After all, the goal is for your kids to outlive you.

 With more kids, you have the potential of hearing sibling rivalry.
-Considered the jealousy and competition between brothers and sisters, sibling rivalry can begin before the birth of the second child.
+Considering the jealousy and competition between brothers and sisters, sibling rivalry can begin before the birth of the second child.